Classification of nondegenerate $G$-categories (with an appendix written jointly with Germ\'an Stefanich): Introduction

 Analogous to the case of a group acting on a vector space, we can define the invariants of a group acting on a category.
 For example, one can understand representations of the Lie algebra $\LG$ of a semisimple algebraic group $G$ via the invariants $\text{Rep}(G) \simeq \LG\text{-mod}^G$, or the associated zero block of the BGG category $\O$, which can be viewed (via the Beilinson-Bernstein localization theorem) as objects of $\D(G/B)^N$.
 Similarly, one can also study the other blocks of category $\O$ via the \textit{twisted invariants} $\D(G/_{\lambda}B)^N$ for $\lambda \in \LTd$.

 Certain twisted invariants play a special role in geometric representation theory.
 Specifically, for a reductive group $G$ acting on a category $\C$, one can take the \textit{Whittaker invariants} $\C^{N^{-}, \psi}$.
-This category can be interpreted as the generically twisted $N^{-}$ invariants of $\C$--the specific definition is given below.
+This category can be interpreted as the generically twisted $N^{-}$ invariants of $\C$.
 Often, Whittaker subcategories can be easier to understand than the usual $N$-invariants.
 For example, we have seen above that one may identify $\D(G/B)^N$ contains all of the information of the BGG category $\mathcal{O}_{0}$, whereas one can use the ideas of \cite{BBM} discussed below to show that $\D(G/B)^{N^{-}, \psi} \simeq \text{Vect}$.

 The Whittaker invariants of a category have often been used to \lq bootstrap\rq{} information about the original category, see, for example, \cite{AB} or \cite{BezYun}.
 In fact, our results below can be viewed as an attempt to generalize the work done by \cite{BezYun} at generalized central character 0 to the setting of varying central character.
 One can formally argue that the category of \textit{bi-}Whittaker invariants of $\D(G)$, denoted $\Hpsi := \D(N^-_{\psi}\backslash G/_{-\psi}N^-)$, acts on the Whittaker invariants of any category with a $G$-action.
 It is therefore of interest to determine an explicit description for $\Hpsi$.
 This was identified in terms of sheaves on $\LTd$ which are equivariant with respect to the extended affine Weyl group $\Wext := \characterlatticeforT \rtimes W$ for the Langlands dual group, where $\characterlatticeforT$ is the character lattice $\text{Hom}_{\text{AlgGp}}(T, \mathbb{G}_m)$: